MurtoHilali/Interactome-VEP/README.md

 - [interface.md](docs/interface.md): Interface determination for chain-residue pairs
 - [partners.md](docs/partners.md): Interaction partners of chain-residue pairs
 - [similarity.md](docs/similarity.md): Jaccard index similarity calculation
+- [avgfeatures.md](docs/avgfeatures.md): Averages of PI-score output
+- [interactiond.md](docs/interactions.md): Interaction search and MFA creation
+- [whitney.md](docs/whitney.md): U-test between WT and missense interfaces.

 ## Pipeline Implementation

-While DAMIA is not yet implemented as a fully autonomous pipeline, the repository comes with scripts that allow users to streamline the interaction comparison analysis
+While DAMIA is not yet implemented as a fully autonomous pipeline, the repository comes with scripts that allow users to streamline the interaction comparison analysis.
+For ideas on the which order to use these tools in, refer to the workflow diagram.

 ## Contributing